-1) 245,000 represents the number of Holocaust survivors known to the Claims Conference, and whose experiences have been verified.
-As there are likely survivors who may choose not to be identified, as well as individuals who may not consider themselves to be Holocaust survivors, the estimate of 245,000 represents the lower-bound on the total number of survivors alive today.
+1) 220,800 represents the number of Holocaust survivors known to the Claims Conference.
+As there are likely survivors who may choose not to be identified, as well as individuals who may not consider themselves to be Holocaust survivors, the estimate of 220,800 represents the lower-bound on the total number of survivors alive today.
 See Methodological Notes.